K3 (group): The new K3 (2015-2021)

 Initially, a new tour was planned to follow in the spring of 2020, but due to the COVID-19 pandemic in Europe, this tour was postponed to the autumn of 2021.
 Responding to the crisis, K3 released a new version of their song 'Handjes draaien' (Turning hands) entitled 'Handjes wassen' (Wash hands) to children to explain a little about the disease and provide them with some support.

-That same year, Hanne, Klaasje and Marthe recorded their second cinema movie K3 Dans van de Farao (K3 Dance of the Pharaoh), entirely in style with the corona rules, which is noticeable in the movie.
+That same year, Verbruggen, Meijer and De Pillecyn recorded their second cinema movie K3 Dans van de Farao (K3 Dance of the Pharaoh).
 After postponement, the movie premiered in June 2021.
 At the same time a sports event started in collaboration with the sports policy board of the Flemish government and Studio 100, called the K3 Run & Fun.
 In which there are various sports activities and performances by guests, including K3 and they are also the presenters.
 Due to its success, the K3 Run & Fun has grown into an annual event in Flanders.
 In 2023, it was also organized in the Netherlands.

-From 2020, K3 became part of the rhythm game series Just Dance with their songs '10.000 luchtballonnen' and 'Dans van de Farao' in Just Dance 2020 and Just Dance 2021, respectively.
+From 2020, K3 became part of the rhythm game series Just Dance with their singles '10.000 luchtballonnen' and 'Dans van de Farao' in Just Dance 2020 and Just Dance 2021, respectively.